irisnet/irishub/docs/features/service.md

 # list all the responses received for a given request batch
 iriscli service responses <request-context-id> <batch-counter>

-# query a response given its associated request id
+# query a specific response
 iriscli service response <request-id>
 ```